-“Once in a blue moon” refers to events that only happen very rarely, but it’s a tricky idiom.
-It doesn’t refer to a moon that’s actually blue, although it can appear to be that color under certain conditions and that probably shaped the saying or cemented it into popular consciousness.
+“Once in a blue moon” refers to events that only happen very rarely, at least in the current form of the idiom.
+It doesn’t refer to a moon that’s actually blue, although as we’ll see shortly, the moon can also appear blue under certain conditions and that probably also shaped the saying or cemented it into popular consciousness.

 The literal blue moon

 Some events that led to blue moons include forest fires in Canada, and the eruptions of Mount St. Helens in 1980 and the El Chichón volcano in Mexico in 1983.
 The eruption of Krakatoa in 1883 (one of the largest in history) reportedly caused blue moons for nearly two years, and the impact that this had on the population at the time must have been significant.

 A pretty exciting implication of the mechanism that spawns blue moons is a purple sun.
 In 1950, as huge fires swept the bogs of Alberta, Canada billowing with smoke, leading to sightings of blue moons from the US to England the following night.
 Two days later, reports of an indigo sun peering through the smoky skies also started to surface.